 - A digital form I needed to fill out with a couple of details about myself

-It should take only about two months for IRCC to process my co-op work permit and then I’ll be good to go!
+It should take only about three months for IRCC to process my co-op work permit and then I’ll be good to go!

 Extending Study Permit